Enter your information and we'll contact you.Get In Touch

 Furthermore, if we are caring for one of your patients, they can push any of their reports to you from their phone right there in your clinic.
 Instantly.
 Again, it’s all about connectivity and communication.

-We helpful to self-insured employers in a couple of ways.
+We help self-insured employers in a couple of ways.
 First, it depends if the employee you’re covering is the patient or the caregiver.

 If your employee is the patient, Narus Health eases the demands of navigating the health experience.
 As you may know, your employee has to devote a lot of time (usually during the day) to organize, schedule, and coordinate many activities involving their healthcare.
 They might need to spend excessive time on the phone with their insurance company.
 And, as you know, the burden of illness can lead to sick days and decreased engagement at work.
 It’s difficult to capture what this loss of productivity equates to, but research shows it’s substantial.